ktmeaton/ncov-recombinant/README.md

 1. `parents`: The parental combinations observed.
 1. `linelist`: Results from <u>all</u> input sequences (minimal statistics).
 1. `summary`: Results from <u>all</u> input sequences (all possible statistics, for troubleshooting).
-1. `positives`: Results from sequences classified as a <u>recombinant</u> by at least 2 of 3 classifiers.
+1. `positives`: Results from sequences classified as a <u>recombinant</u>, as verified by breakpoint detection with [sc2rf](https://github.com/lenaschimmel/sc2rf).
-1. `false_positives`: Results from sequences flagged as recombinants by Nextclade, that were not verified by [sc2rf](https://github.com/lenaschimmel/sc2rf) or [UShER](https://github.com/yatisht/usher).
+1. `false_positives`: Results from sequences flagged as recombinants by Nextclade, that were not verified by [sc2rf](https://github.com/lenaschimmel/sc2rf).
 1. `negatives`: Results from sequences classifed as a <u>non-recombinant</u> by nextclade.
 1. `issues`: Metadata of issues related to recombinant lineages posted in the [pango-designation](https://github.com/cov-lineages/pango-designation/issues) repository.